crate/crate-jdbc/docs/getting-started.rst

 There are two ways to install the driver.

-The regular CrateDB JDBC driver JAR files are hosted on `Maven Central`_.
+The regular CrateDB JDBC driver JAR files `crate-jdbc`_ are hosted on Maven Central.

-Alternatively, you can download a single, standalone JAR file that bundles the driver dependencies.
-Use `The Maven Central Browser`_ to locate the version you want to download manually.
+Alternatively, you can download a single, standalone JAR file that bundles the driver dependencies, called `crate-jdbc-standalone`_.

 ..
 CAUTION::